MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/return-to-workplace/deploy.md

 ### Step 3: Restart the Portal

 The deployment package also contains the actual portal data.
-To make sure the portal is setup correctly follow the steps:
+To make sure the portal is setup correctly follow these steps:

 1. Go to [Power Apps](https://make.powerapps.com).
 Select **Apps** from the left navigation pane and then select **Portal Management** app.